27 Aug 2025

 In recent years, an emerging body of clinical research studies have suggested that psychedelic medicines could hold promise for treating mental health conditions such as anxiety and depression.

-These conditions are often prevalent during the menopause transition, for example, up to 35.6% of menopausal women experience depression and up to 55.7% of menopausal women experience anxiety — influenced by the changes in sex hormones during menopause.
+These conditions are often prevalent during the menopause transition, for example, up to 35.6% of menopausal women experience depression and up to 55.7% of menopausal women experience anxiety1 — influenced by the changes in sex hormones during menopause.

 Psychedelic drugs, like psilocybin from “magic mushrooms” or LSD, primarily exert their effects through the serotonin 5-HT2A receptor.
 Oestrogen — a sex hormone dominant in biological women — also influences the activity of the serotonin system by regulating the number of serotonin receptors and influencing neuroplasticity.

-Studies suggest that this interaction between psychedelics and ovarian hormones could impact the effects of psychedelics throughout different stages of the menstrual cycle and through different hormonal stages of a woman’s life, such as the menopausal transition.
+Studies suggest that this interaction between psychedelics and ovarian hormones3 could impact the effects of psychedelics throughout different stages of the menstrual cycle and through different hormonal stages of a woman’s life, such as the menopausal transition.

 Psychedelics have interesting effects on neuroplasticity and neurogenesis … Estrogen has these effects too, but we lose them during menopause